KMahoney/kmahoney.github.io/_posts/2018-12-05-microservices-and-availability.markdown

 services your service depends on, the less available your service will be.**

-When people are splitting up a service in to smaller services, they rarely seem to consider that they might be making things worse.
+It doesn't matter how robust you make the dependency, if it's not available 100% of the time it will always have a detrimental effect, and when the network is involved you cannot acheive 100%.

-How much worse does it make things?
 Take the example where service C depends on services A and B, either in breadth:

 <img width="150" height="125" src="/img/articles/microservice-pattern-1.svg" />